-In October 2005, excessive rains washed a section of the backyard of this residence into a wetland 50 feet below.
+In October 2005, excessive rains washed a section of this site’s backyard into a designated Bordering Vegetated Wetland 50 feet below.
 After ten years, our team was brought onto the project to provide an affordable and ecological approach to slope stabilization.
-Because the section of the yard that was damaged is located in the buffer zone of a designated Bordering Vegetated Wetland, Regenerative Design Group worked with the local Conservation Commission to provide the necessary construction documents and complete the permitting to increase the stability and safety of the slope, while strengthening the biodiversity of wetland butter.
+Regenerative Design Group worked with the local Conservation Commission to provide the necessary construction documents and permitting to repair the slope and enhance biodiversity in the wetland buffer.

-LEED-certified landscape architect Tom Benjamin, who has extensive experience with slope stabilization work, worked as a lead designer on this project together with Jono Neiger, RDG principal and restoration ecologist.
-The primary goals of the project that were met, including ensuring the house is safe from further erosion, halting further negative impacts to the bordering wetland and stream and creating a flat yard without a dangerous edge.
+LEED-certified landscape architect Tom Benjamin, of RDG and Wellnesscapes, worked as a lead designer on this project with Jono Neiger, RDG principal and restoration ecologist.
+The primary goals of the project were met: the house is safe from further erosion, the bordering wetland is protected, and the yard no longer has a dangerous edge.

-The approach taken was substantially less intrusive and damaging to the existing wetland and resource areas than plans previous engineering firms had provided to the family.
+The approach taken was substantially less intrusive and damaging to the existing wetland than plans other engineering firms had provided to the family.
 As much as possible, current vegetation was untouched.
-A combination of bioengineering approaches, including coir logs, straw wattle, logs and live stakes cut from on site, seeding, and stone rip rap along drainage channels was used to create live slope protection.
+A combination of bio-engineering approaches — coir logs, straw wattle, live stakes, seeding, and stone rip rap along drainage channels — were used to create live slope protection.
 For this project, RDG provided full services from design and permitting documents to implementation and construction oversight.